Change the Narrative Fellowship Program

 Fellowship Goals:

-By the end of the Fellowship Program, the fellows will:
+By the end of the Fellowship Program, the Fellows will:

 - Demonstrate increased confidence and knowledge about engaging, speaking up, and sharing their stories with media, funders, and policymakers.

-- Demonstrate increased understanding of how to use a narrative change framework to effect social change in their communities and/or organizations.
+- Demonstrate an increased understanding of how to use a narrative change framework to effect social change in their communities and/or organizations.

 - Establish new relationships with, and opportunities to influence, representatives from media, philanthropy, and government.